The Cavity Zapper

 By 2021, the Cavity Zapper is going to find the cavity before it happens.
 It always cleans the

 teeth perfectly and never lets you miss a spot.
-It will be as light and easy to use as an old- fashioned toothbrush, only it will have a sensor on the end of each bristle so you don't miss a single germ. |
+It will be as light and easy to use as an old-

 The bristles will be made of fiber optic plastic, which means they will reflect light like a camera.